 3. Take a Boat Trip Through the Fjords

 Daniel had a head of moppy, curly, reddish hair.
 He was young but wise.
 You could tell he knew his way around the boat and navigating the fjord.

 “We’ll see if we get lucky,” he said as he was pulling up 100 feet of rope.
 After 2 to 3 minutes – he finally pulls up a round flat cage with about 7 crabs in it writhing around.
 We all cheer in excitement – looks like we’ll have a delicious seafood lunch after all!

-The full day boat tour with the Bella Coola Grizzly Tours Wilderness Resort is a must when you are visiting Bella Coola Valley.
-It gives you the chance to get out and experience the deep fjords, emerald islands, beaches, hot springs, wildlife, giant cedars, and First Nations villages speckled along the coastline where no cars can go.
+The full-day glacial fjords and hot springs boat tour with the Bella Coola Grizzly Tours Wilderness Resort is a must when you are visiting Bella Coola Valley.
+It gives you the chance to get out and experience British Columbia’s deep fjords, emerald islands, beaches, hot springs, wildlife, giant cedars, and First Nations villages speckled along the coastline where no cars can go.